thinkheavy/tinyurl/README.md

 # MelodyVR Code Test
 Technical test for MelodyVR.
-A URL shortener api using the Serverless Framework, AWS Lambda and DynamoDB.
+A URL shortener API using the Serverless Framework, AWS Lambda and DynamoDB.

 ### Pre-requisites
 * Node 8 or above